ee538/fall24-project-niveditha-7/REPORT.md

 - Solved complex optimization problems like TSP using brute force and heuristic techniques.
 - Enhanced usability by adding features like autocomplete and category-based filtering.

-This project not only provided technical insights but also highlighted the importance of designing scalable and user-friendly solutions for real-world problems.
-We were able to learn a lot from C++ theory , such as: recursion, pointers, and memory management and data structures too like adjacency lists and priority queues to make graph operations more efficient and used regex for dynamic location-based queries.
+We were able to learn a lot from C++ theory, such as: recursion, pointers, and memory management and data structures too like adjacency lists and priority, queues to make graph operations more efficient and used regex for dynamic location-based queries.
 Collaborating with Git version control throughout the process ensured smooth teamwork and effective project management, making the  experience both technically enriching and rewarding.

 ## **Lessons Learned**